MicrosoftDocs/VBA-Docs/api/Project.chart.md

 In Project, a chart is represented by a  **Chart** object, which is contained by a **[Shape](./Project.shape.md)** object or a **[ShapeRange](./Project.shaperange.md)** collection in a **[Report](./Project.report.md)** object.
 For a diagram that shows the **Chart** object in the Project object model hierarchy, see [Application and Projects object map](../project/Concepts/application-and-projects-object-map-project.md).

+> [!NOTE]
- **Note**  Macro recording for the  **Chart** object is not implemented.
+> Macro recording for the  **Chart** object is not implemented.
 That is, when you record a macro in Project and manually add a chart, add chart elements, or manually format a chart in a report, the steps for adding and manipulating the chart are not recorded.

 You can use the  **[Shapes.AddChart](./Project.shapes.addchart.md)** method to add a chart to a report.
 To determine whether a **Shape** or a **ShapeRange** contains a chart, use the **HasChart** method.